 |Name||Type of Provider||Phone Number||Hospital|

 Write down the exact diagnosis and stage of your cancer.
-If you’re receiving chemotherapy or radiation, know where you are in your treatment cycle.
-During a disaster you may need to see a doctor who is unfamiliar with your treatment.
+If you’re getting chemotherapy or radiation, know where you are in your treatment cycle.
+During a disaster, you may need to see a doctor who is unfamiliar with your treatment.

 |Cancer Type||Cancer Stage||Treatment Notes|

-If you’re in a clinical trial, write down the information about the trial so that you can receive the proper care in an emergency.
+If you’re in a clinical trial, write down the information about the trial so that you can get the proper care in an emergency.

 |Clinical Trial Registration Number (#NCT)||Principal Investigator||Phone Number||Treatment|

 Write down your medical and prescription insurance information.